phollaki/SIP-University/README.md

 Basically a small microservice which handles the authentication/authorization logic among all the projects.

 ### Logic
-Any module should extract the incoming request's `Authorization` header and make a request towards this service to the `/auth/current`route.
+Any module should extract the incoming request's `Authorization` header and make a request towards this service to the `/auth/current` route including that header.
 This service gives back whether the user is authenticated, and additionally the id and the role of the user.

 LIVE URL: https://sipauth.webszolgaltatas.hu